-Program name Result of the program Governor's Aboriginal Employment Industry Clusters Program AVM continues to be an active participant and leader for the Tourism and Hospitality Industry Cluster of this Program, which is operating under a recently revamped model overseen by the Office of the Industry Advocate.
-Significant collaboration and capacity-building has again taken place with other member employers and key community bodies this year, however the ongoing impact of the pandemic on available work has meant that only one new Aboriginal employee joined AVM in 2020-21.
-This new team member was one of 25 Aboriginal employees undertaking paid work at various stages throughout the year.
-Apprenticeships in Commercial Cookery AVM continues to play its part in growing future talent for the industry, particularly in the areas of known skills shortages.
-There were 10 Apprentice Chefs undertaking a four-year Apprenticeship in Commercial Cookery in 2020-21, four of whom are still actively engaged.
-Traineeships in Hospitality (Events) and Production and Services (Audio Visual) COVID-19 restrictions saw Traineeship programs substantially interrupted and scaled-back during 2020-21, due to limited opportunities for on-the-job training.
-However, four full-time Hospitality (Events) Trainees completed certain elements of a two-year Certificate III program, rotating through 11 vastly different AVM departments.
-Similarly, four full-time Audio Visual Trainees partially-completed a 12 month Certificate III program in Production and Services.
-Disability Employment For the 13th consecutive year, AVM sponsored and hosted the graduation for the State's 'School to Work' Transition Program, where approximately 100 school children with acute learning disabilities graduated in front of their families.
+Program name Result of the program Aboriginal Employment Significant student engagement / career exploration, industry collaboration and employee capacity-building has taken place in association with key community bodies and support agencies - which resulted in six new First Nations employees joining us this year.
+There were a total of 23 Aboriginal and Torres Strait employees undertaking paid work with AVM at various stages throughout the year.
+Apprenticeships in Commercial Cookery AVM continues to play its part in growing future talent for the industry, particularly in the areas of known skills shortages such as Chefs / Commercial Cooks.
+There were fourteen (four in-house employed and 10 GTO-hosted) Apprentice Chefs undertaking a four-year Apprenticeship in Commercial Cookery with AVM during 2021-22.
+Two of these completed their Apprenticeships in late 2021 and were subsequently retained in a full-time salaried capacity, as Commis Chefs in the ACC kitchens.
+Traineeships in Hospitality (Events) and Production and Services (Audio Visual) Four full-time Hospitality (Events) Trainees were contracted to undertake a two-year Certificate III program in 2021-22.
+The program, which involves rotating through 11 different front and back of house AVM departments, has long been a successful breeding ground for producing future middle- senior level talent for the Corporation.
+Similarly, four full-time Audio Visual Trainees, who were initially contracted for a 12 month Certificate III Program, unanimously accepted progression to an intensified Certificate IV program in Production and Services.
+This additional training will see them suitably-skilled to be able to step up to 'Senior Technician' roles with AVM upon completion of their studies.
+Disability Employment AVM proudly hosted and sponsored the Barkuma 'School to Work Transition Program Graduation' at the ACC for the 14th consecutive year - attended by 120 beaming students, family and friends.
 The program assists final year students with disability and learning difficulties to transition from school to future employment pathways through structured learning, skill development and work placement opportunities.
+A number of past program participants with varying degrees of developmental disabilities have subsequently become employees of AVM (some with between 5-14 years of service).
 AVM currently employs six staff with declared physical, intellectual and sensory disabilities.
-Operation Flinders, RIDE and OzHarvest Nourish Programs AVM participated in site visits, training workshops, work experience placements, mock interview sessions, graduation ceremonies and paid employment outcomes related to these programs for disadvantaged youth.
-One former participant of the RIDE program, who was undertaking an Apprenticeship in Commercial Cookery with AVM, was subsequently headhunted during the year to cook in a popular, local private restaurant.
+Operation Flinders, and OzHarvest Nourish Programs AVM facilitated and participated in numerous student site visits, training workshops, work experience placements, mock interview sessions, graduation ceremonies and paid employment outcomes related to these programs for disadvantaged youth throughout the year.